 It is typically made from any mixture of roasted/salted Marcona raw almonds, pine nuts, and/or Hazelnuts, Roasted Garlic, Olive or Sunflower oil, and peppers like Piquillo pepper (zero heat), Bitxo peppers (similar to New Mexico chiles) and/or Nyora peppers (a sun-dried, small, round variety of red Bell peppers)

-once we finish today, our hope this will be the best pepper/tomato sauce you’ll ever taste.
+once we finish today, we hope this will be the best pepper/tomato sauce you’ll ever taste.

-As cooks, we are focused on quality of the food, ingredients and textures.
+As cooks, we are focused on the quality of the food, ingredients, and textures.

 Romesco sauce is one of America’s Best Chefs “Go-To” sauces…Iron Chef Bobby Flay’s

-As cooks, we are focused on quality of the food, ingredients, textures and mouthfeel.
+As cooks, we are focused on the quality of the food, ingredients, textures, and mouthfeel.
 My personal favorite choice of peppers for this dish are piquillo peppers.

 What Piquillo Peppers Look like